 When not making art, she enjoys playing with her son, Teo Sol.

-She has a BFA from the University of Victoria, and a master's degree in Visual Studies from the University of Toronto.
-As an artist, Elyse meditates on the relationships among sustainability, health and worldview.
+Elyse has a BFA from the University of Victoria, and a master's degree in Visual Studies from the University of Toronto.
 Materia medica, her master’s thesis, has been published in the Journal of Comparative Media Arts (Simon Fraser University, 2015).
-As an interdisciplinary and collaborative artist, she has exhibited her art for over a decade.

-Throughout her research on environmental issues, she garnered the Dr Lorene Kennedy Environmental Studies Bursary (2011) and Eco-system Bursary (2011).
-Along with teaching studio art, she has been a teaching assistant for the University of Toronto's School of the Environment.
+Along with producing ecological art and teaching art, she has been a teaching assistant for the University of Toronto's School of the Environment.